 Understanding Oral Cancer Screening

 When you visit your dentist, ask for a thorough oral cancer screening.
 It will only take a few minutes.
-The examination will include a thorough physical examination and family history of cancer.
+The examination will include a thorough physical examination and a family history of cancer.
 You will be asked about your medical history, as well as any risk behaviors, such as alcohol and tobacco usage, or exposure to neck and head radiotherapy.

 It will involve a visual inspection of the following regions:

 Your dentist will palpate the nodes in these areas using his or her fingers.
-Next, the floor of your tongue and mouth will be palpated bimanually.
+Next, the floor of your tongue and mouth will be palpated.
 Using a light and mouth mirror, the dentist will observe the pharyngeal mucosa, before pulling your tongue forward using gauze to get a good look at the entire surface.

 Increased Age = Increased Risk for Oral Cancer